Laboratory of Molecular Anthropology @ Penn (LMAP)

 Paleoecology @Penn

 The Penn Paleoecology Lab is dedicated to the analysis of human-environment interactions across the later Holocene.
 Our approach involves the combination of data and approaches from archaeology, history, and the environmental sciences.
 The latter includes analysis of pollen, sediments, plant macroremains including wood, and stable isotopes.
-The Penn Paleoecology lab currently runs four projects:
+The Penn Paleoecology lab currently runs five projects:

 Early Historic Landscapes of the Tungabhadra Corridor